Euronext: 2000–2007: Founding merger and early acquisitions

+In 2001, Euronext became a listed company itself after completing its initial public offering.

 In December 2001, Euronext acquired the shares of the London International Financial Futures and Options Exchange (LIFFE), forming Euronext.LIFFE.

-In 2002 the group merged with the Portuguese stock exchange Bolsa de Valores de Lisboa e Porto (BVLP), renamed Euronext Lisbon.
-In 2001, Euronext became a listed company itself after completing its initial public offering.
+In 2002, the group merged with the Portuguese stock exchange Bolsa de Valores de Lisboa e Porto (BVLP), renamed Euronext Lisbon.

 In 2003, Euronext cash products were integrated onto a single platform (NSC).

 In 2004, Euronext derivatives products were integrated onto LIFFE CONNECT.

 In 2005, Euronext introduced Alternext as a market segment to help finance small and mid-class companies in the Eurozone.